According to the American Academy of Pediatric Dentistry, baby tooth decay is the single most common chronic childhood disease.

-Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, tooth decay is preventable.
+Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay (bottle rot teeth) is preventable.
 Let’s take a closer look.

-While there are many factors that can cause cavities, the most common reason a young child experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.
+While there are many factors that can cause baby tooth decay, the most common reason a baby experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.

 Early Signs of Baby Bottle Tooth Decay

-Most often signs of tooth decay occur in the front upper and lower baby teeth, but decay can become a problem in other teeth as well.
+Most often signs of baby bottle tooth decay occur in the front upper and lower primary teeth, but decay can become a problem in other teeth as well.
 You may notice your child has: